adopted-ember-addons/ember-file-upload/tests/dummy/app/templates/docs/validation.md

 # Validation

-## Accept validation
+## Accept attribute

-If you're only using `<FileUpload>` you may use the `@accept` argument to restrict which file types can be selected.
+If you're only using `<FileUpload>` you may use the `@accept` argument to suggest which file types could be selected.
+This maps directly to the `accept` attribute on an input element.

+Unforunately this is unreliable as it is not handled the same by all browsers.

 For more details see the [MDN accept attribute reference](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/accept).

 ## Custom validation